Old Heidelberg Road is an east-west access road in Alphington:

 History

-Local residents used to be able to access Darebin Creek from Old Heidelberg Road.
-This aerial photo is from 1975, and shows the path of a charity fun run that started and finished at the old Parade College in the 1980s.
+This aerial photo is from 1975, showing the path of a charity fun run that started and finished at the old Parade College in the 1980s.
 Darebin Creek was crossed using a cast iron bridge that later was washed away.

 Public vs private land